-- and if you have addressed all aspects of the question.
+- If you have addressed all aspects of the question

 All candidates will plan and deliver a 20-minute session in which a skill and subject concept should be taught to a small group of pupils, observed by some members of the interview panel.
 The purpose of this task is to review the following:

 All candidates will be formally interviewed.
-Information collated from the written task, the taught session and the pupil panel, including references will be utilised to support the interview.
-The interview panel will consist of a number of staff from across the SCITT Partnership along with a Subject Lead.
+The information collated from the written task, the taught session, and the pupil panel, including references will be utilised to support the interview.
+The interview panel will consist of a number of staff members from across the SCITT Partnership along with a Subject Lead.